lbl-srg/obc/specification/source/softwareArchitecture.rst

 :numref:`fig_architecture_overall_obc` shows the overall system with the `Controls Design Tool` and the `Functional Verification Tool`.
-Both use a `CDL Parser` which parses the CDL language, using `JModelica` to parse the AST.
+Both use a `CDL Parser` which parses the CDL language.
-All these components will be made available through OpenStudio.
+The figure shows that `JModelica` is used to parse the AST, but to provide a more lightweight implementation, a parser that only requires Java is being developed and may be used instead. [#parser]_ All these components will be made available through OpenStudio.
 This allows using the OpenStudio model authoring and simulation capability that is being developed